-Pharmaceutical Drug Injury Lawyer
+Sacramento Prescription Drug Injury Lawyer

 Every year we read headlines about a celebrity who died from a prescription drug overdose or drug interaction.
 We hear their stories, mourn their loss and discuss the dangers of mixing pharmaceuticals, drinking alcohol while taking prescription drugs, or taking too many painkillers.

-But what if your doctor prescribed a medication for you that was intended to alleviate your diabetes, but instead gave you bladder cancer?
+But what if your doctor prescribed a medication for you that was intended to alleviate your diabetes, and instead gave you bladder cancer?
 What if the acne medication you took years ago as a teenager is the reason you suffer from Irritable Bowel Syndrome now?
 What if you were taking an SSRI antidepressant, discovered you were pregnant, and nine months later your baby was born with a congenital heart defect?

 Dangerous Prescription Drugs